QubesOS/qubes-doc/managing-os/templates.md

    subsequent changes to the parent TemplateVM's `/home` will not affect the child TemplateBasedVM's `/home`.

- * All VMs are created in a thin pool by default, making `qvm-trim-template` no longer necessary.
+ * `qvm-trim-template` is not necessary.
+All VMs are created in a thin pool and trimming is handled automatically.
+No user action is required.

 |                    | Inheritance (1)                                           | Persistence (2)
 |--------------------|-----------------------------------------------------------|------------------------------------------